Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: -quadratic variation and -Dirichlet processes

-\begin{Definition} If $\chi = (H_1\hat\otimes_\pi H_2)^*$ the $\chi$-covariation is called \emph{global covariation}.
-In this case we omit the index $(H_1\hat\otimes_\pi H_2)^*$ using the notations $[\X, \Y]$ and $\widetilde{[\X, \Y]}$. \end{Definition} \begin{Remark} The notions of scalar and tensor covariation have been defined in Definitions \ref{def:per-nota} and \ref{def:tensorcovariation}. \begin{itemize} \item Suppose that $\X$ and $\Y$ admits a scalar quadratic variation and $(\X,\Y)$ has a tensor covariation, denoted with $[\X, \Y]^{\otimes}$.
-Then $\X$ and $\Y$ admit a global covariation $[\X, \Y]$.
-In particular, recalling that $H_1\hat\otimes_\pi H_2$ is embedded in $(H_1\hat\otimes_\pi H_2)^{**}$, we have $\widetilde{[\X, \Y]} = [\X, \Y]^{\otimes}$.
+\begin{Definition} If $\chi = (B_1\hat\otimes_\pi B_2)^*$ the $\chi$-covariation is called \emph{global covariation}.
+In this case we omit the index $(B_1\hat\otimes_\pi B_2)^*$ using the notations $[\X, \Y]$ and $\widetilde{[\X, \Y]}$. \end{Definition} \begin{Remark} The notions of scalar and tensor covariation have been defined in Definitions \ref{def:per-nota} and \ref{def:tensorcovariation}. \begin{enumerate} \item Suppose that $\X$ and $\Y$ admits a scalar quadratic variation and $(\X,\Y)$ has a tensor covariation, denoted by $[\X, \Y]^{\otimes}$.
+Then $(\X,\Y)$ admits a global covariation $[\X, \Y]$.
+In particular, recalling that $B_1\hat\otimes_\pi B_2$ is embedded in $(B_1\hat\otimes_\pi B_2)^{**}$, we have $\widetilde{[\X, \Y]} = [\X, \Y]^{\otimes}$.
 The proof is a slight adaptation of the one of Proposition 3.14 in \cite{DiGirolamiRusso11}.
 In particular condition {\bf H1} holds using Cauchy-Schwarz inequality. \item If $\X$ admits a scalar zero quadratic variation then, by definition, the tensor covariation of $(\X,\X)$ also vanishes.
-Consequently, by item (i) $\X$ also admits a global quadratic variation. \end{itemize} \end{Remark}
+Consequently, by item (i) $\X$ also admits a global quadratic variation, which is also zero. \end{enumerate} \end{Remark}

-\begin{Remark} The following properties hold. \begin{enumerate} \item If $\M$ is a continuous local martingale with values in $H$ then $\M$ has a scalar quadratic variation, see Proposition 1.7 in \cite{DiGirolamiRusso11}. \item If $\M$ is a continuous local martingale with values in $H$ then $\M$ has a tensor quadratic variation.
-This fact is proved in Proposition 1.6 of \cite{DiGirolamiRusso11}.
-Using similar arguments one can see that if $\M_1$ [resp. $\M_2$] is a continuous local martingale with values in $H_1$ [resp. $H_2$] then $(\M_1,\M_2)$ admits a tensor covariation, see \cite{DiGirolamiRusso11}. \end{enumerate} \end{Remark}